Aleph

 Search the wiki.
 Returns relevant pages with confidence scores, source attribution, and tension flags.

 Find disagreements.
-Returns structured conflicts between sources on a given topic.
+Returns the structured conflicts between sources on a given topic.

 Retrieve a full wiki page — metadata, markdown body, confidence, sources, and links.

-View the source manifest with trust scores — study design, recency, rigor.
+The source manifest with trust scores — study design, recency, rigour.

-Find where the wiki is thin or uncertain.
+Find where coverage is thin or uncertain.
 Know exactly what to upload next.